return42/sphkerneldoc/doc/books/kernel-locking/common-problems.rst

 stay-up-five-nights-talk-to-fluffy-code-bunnies kind of problem.

 For a slightly more complex case, imagine you have a region shared by a softirq and user context.
-If you use a ``spin_lock()`` call to protect it, it is possible that the user context will be interrupted by the softirq while it holds the lock, and the softirq will then spin forever trying to get the same lock.
+If you use a :c:func:`spin_lock()` call to protect it, it is possible that the user context will be interrupted by the softirq while it holds the lock, and the softirq will then spin forever trying to get the same lock.

 Both of these are called deadlock, and as shown above, it can occur even with a single CPU (although not on UP compiles, since spinlocks vanish